akumar1222/speech_to_Text/README.md

 deliver a better user experience in products through voice commands;
 gain insights from customer interactions to improve your service

+The application converts the speech to text .
+When the user clicks the speak button and speaks something , it will display the text value of the speech .
+Dependencies to be installed : pip install flask pip install azure.cognitiveservices.speech

-Whatch This Video for using this : https://youtu.be/bES9-eqVIgU
+Whatch This demo Video :
+https://youtu.be/bES9-eqVIgU